Adamantios/Twitter-Profile-Parser/README.md

   ```

 ##Results
 Creates `json` files with all the downloaded users' data in a folder *results*.
-If a user from the input file does not exist, shows a message specifying the wrong username converted in lower case.
+After every chunk downloaded, if any user could not be fetched, shows a message specifying the username(s) converted in lower case.
+If any user's tweets could not be fetched, shows warning message.

 ##Example
 ###users.txt file contents: